cjh7/cjh7.github.io/_pages/publications.md

 ## Papers with Manuscript

-1. <b><ins>J. Chung</ins></b>, B. Shen, and Z.J.
+1. <b><ins>J. Chung</ins></b>, and Z.J.
 Kong.
-“Imbalanced Data Classification via Generative Adversarial Network with Application to Anomaly Detection in Additive Manufacturing Process.”
-To be submitted to Journal of Intelligent Manufacturing (2022). <br>[[PrePrint]](https://arxiv.org/abs/2210.17274v2)
-2. <b><ins>J. Chung</ins></b>, and Z.J.
-Kong.
 “Grouping and Spatially Correlated Sparse Bayesian Learning with Application to Multi-Stage Assembly Systems.”
 To be submitted to IEEE Transactions on Automation Science and Engineering (2022).
-3. N.Jordan, <b><ins>J. Chung</ins></b>- Z.J.
+2. N.Jordan, <b><ins>J. Chung</ins></b>- Z.J.
 Kong, and C. Williams.
 “Ensuring Additive Manufacturing Quality And Cyber-Physical Security Via Side Channel Measurements And Transmissions.”
 To be submitted to Additive
 Manufacturing (2022).

 ## Working Papers